XPhyro/scripts/src/man/1/numsh.md

 :   function to pass numbers through

 -o ARG
-:   pass additional argments to FUNC. must be given after -f, can be given
+:   pass additional arguments to FUNC. must be given after -f, can be given
     multiple times.